 it is.
 And he's still laughing even when sealed inside the No.2 orbit tube!
 Butler

 Humorous, yes the Prisoner is that.
-But is is a subtle and delicate humour, not side splitting, but something to make you smile and chuckle at quietly.
-Prisoner and village humour is not action, although No.6 splitting his trousers during the fight scene in the arbour where he meets with 'B' in ‘A B and C.’ No.2 laughing to himself when in Arrival in th Labour Exchange managers office, the Prisoner attempts to put a round peg into a square hole in a table.
+But is a subtle and delicate humour, not side splitting, but something to make you smile and chuckle at quietly.
+Prisoner and Village humour is not action, although No.6 splitting his trousers during the fight scene in the arbour where he meets with 'B' in ‘A B and C.’ No.2 laughing to himself when in ‘Arrival’ in the Labour Exchange managers office, the Prisoner attempts to put a round peg into a square hole in a table.
 But the hole closes and this No.2 finds most amusing.
-And then there's the artist No.118 who No.6 sits for down on the lawn of the old people's home in Its Your Funeral.
+And then there's the artist No.118 who No.6 sits for down on the lawn of the Old People's Home in ‘It’s Your Funeral.’
 No.118 is an eccentric fellow who as an artist is painting No.6's portrait, which turns out to be "A perfect likeness" No.6 informs the artist.
 Although the painting itself turns out to be something more abstract, like the second piece of No.6's sculpture he entered in the Exhibition of Arts & Crafts.
-Of the same general lines as the first, but somewhat more abstract, representing freedom or a barrier, depending on how you look at it!
-I mean I should think that No.2, as he watched No.6 carving out the hull of his boat out of a tree trunk in ‘The Chimes of Big Ben,’ found it most humorous to know what No.6 is up to all the time.
+On the same general lines as the first, but somewhat more abstract, representing freedom or a barrier, depending on how you look at it!
+I mean I should think that No.2, as he watched No.6 carving out the hull of his boat out of a tree trunk in ‘The Chimes of Big Ben,’ found it most humorous knowing what No.6 is up to all the time.
 Humorous to simply sit, watch and let No.6 get on with it.

 And there's No.2, the heir presumptive of ‘It’s Your Funeral.’
 He wanted No.6 to find out how he was going to be killed, for the laugh would do him an awful lot of good!
 Certainly this No.2 found the whole situation humorous, well he would wouldn't he, seeing as how he was the one behind it all!

-Humour in the Prisoner can be down to the individual, as to what he or she find humorous.
-It all depends upon one's own sense of humour I suppose, which will not be the same as No.6's, as he smirks at the thought of "The Hope and anchor.
+Humour in 'the Prisoner' can be down to the individual, as to what he or she finds humorous.
+It all depends upon one's own sense of humour I suppose, which will not be the same as No.6's, as he smirks at the thought of "The Hope and Anchor.
 It's a pub I used to drink at!"